PRUDHVI-14/Banking-Application/README.md

 │
 ├── BankingApp.java          # Main entry point of the application
 ├── Account.java             # Class for representing user accounts
-├── AccountManager.java      # Class for managing account operations
+├── Credentials              # Method for verifying user accNo and Password ├── User_requirements        # Method for users choice like withdraw,deposit,loan and chech balance.
-├── Transaction.java         # Class for handling transactions
+├── Date and Time            # Method for displaying present time of service
-├── Bank.java                # Class for bank operations (e.g., transfers, deposits)
-└── User.java                # Class for user authentication

 Example Usage
-Creating an Account:
+Bank credentials
+it includes present four accounts and related passwords i.e.,   accNo : 101  & password : 1111
+        accNo : 102  & password : 2222
+        accNo : 103  & password : 3333
+        accNo : 104  & password : 4444

-The application will prompt you to enter user details such as name, account type, and initial deposit.
+The application will prompt you to enter into your specidied account.
 Example:
-plaintext
-Copy code
-Enter your name: John Doe
-Enter account type (Checking/Savings): Checking
-Enter initial deposit: 1000
-Making a Deposit:
+enter accNo and password
+it displays different options for check balance, withdraw, deposit and loan. choose the related option
 You can deposit money by entering an amount when prompted.
 Example:
-plaintext
-Copy code
 Enter deposit amount: 500
 Making a Withdrawal:

 You can withdraw funds, as long as your balance is sufficient.
-Example:
-plaintext
-Copy code
+Example
 Enter withdrawal amount: 200
 Transfer Funds:

-You can transfer funds between accounts by specifying the recipient’s account and the amount.
-Example:
-plaintext
-Copy code
-Enter recipient account ID: 12345
-Enter transfer amount: 300
-Contributing
-Contributions are welcome!
-To contribute to this project, follow these steps:
+you can take loan,as long as you are eligible. eligible crireria-salary should greater than 30k ,previous loan should zero and you must and should working profession. example enter your name,salary and working profession. enter loan amount: 300000/-

 Fork the repository.
 Create a new branch (git checkout -b feature-branch).